Arkwright Scholarship

 The Arkwright Engineering Scholarship is an engineering award given to engineering students within the United Kingdom and Channel Islands.
 It has been running since 1991 and, as part of The Smallpeice Trust, has awarded over 6,000 scholarships to date.

-Named after Sir Richard Arkwright, the “father of the modern industrial factory system”, Arkwright is the largest and most prestigious Scholarship scheme of its type in the UK.
+Arkwright is the largest and most prestigious Scholarship scheme of its type in the UK.
+The scholarship is named after Sir Richard Arkwright, an 18th-century industrialist and inventor, often credited with being one of the founding figures of the Industrial Revolution.

 Selection

 The scholarships are awarded through rigorous selection to the highest-calibre students from all educational backgrounds to support them through their A Levels, Scottish Highers or International Baccalaureate.
 Students apply during year 11 (England and Wales), S4 (Scotland) and year 12 (Northern Ireland) before taking their GCSE or Scottish [National 5] Standard Grade exams.
 Scholarships begin at the start of year 12 (England & Wales) / S5 (Scotland) / year 13 (NI).
 Scholarships consist of an annual financial award to the Scholar and to their school, and a range of enrichment activities that increase a Scholar's understanding of their chosen field of engineering, such as mentoring and industry visits.
 The scholars are encouraged to study engineering, and the most common destinations for scholars are the University of Cambridge, Loughborough University and Imperial College London (in order).